The Broadway Players will perform entertaining and thought provoking productions for our community and provide educational opportunities.

 Judy relocated to this area due to Randy’s, her husband, job with Toyota.
 Randy and Judy have two adult married children.
 Rachel and her husband, James, who live in Brownsburg Indiana.
 Also, Caleb and his wife, Mariah, who live in El Paso Texas.
 She is expecting her second grandchild in January 2017.
 Before moving to this area Judy taught school for 23 years in Murray Kentucky.
 Since coming to Indiana she has worked as a classroom assistant and drove a South Gibson School Bus.
 After leaving the school system she obtained her real estate license.
 She is currently associated with F C Tucker Emge as a realtor as well as a substitute bus driver.
 She has a passion for doTERRA certified pure therapeutic grade essential oils and also loves to help with the theater.
 Judy was an assistant stage manager for Arsenic & Old Lace and feel in love with process of a production and meet many great friends.
 She is usually behind the scenes somewhere, it could be behind the stage or in the concession window.

-Jennifer currently serves as Treasurer for Broadway Players.
-She started working with the Broadway Players on productions in 2014 and has held a few different roles with them including actress, stage manager, producer and treasurer.
+Jennifer started working with the Broadway Players on productions in 2014 and has held a few different roles with them including actress, stage manager, producer and treasurer and currently marketing director.
 She lives in Princeton with her husband Chris who is very active in the theatre as well mostly running sound and acting from time to time in shows.
 Jennifer works at The Barthel Agency here in Princeton, where she works as an insurance agent, a career that has been good to her for almost 20 years now.
 She plans to continue in theatre as long as possible and hopes to help make The Princeton Theatre & Community Center a great success!

 Neal Mustard – Board Member